APELL is founding an Advisory Board – join us now!

 For participation in the Advisory Board, the national associations charge a contribution of €6,000/year.
 The funds are used to actively position APELL in Brussels on Open Source issues through its Director EU Government Affairs, Sebastian Raible.
 Sebastian is a computer scientist with nine years of experience as assistant and policy advisor in the European Parliament, and has been a long-standing supporter of Open Source.
 He represents APELL towards the European institutions in Brussels and throughout Europe.
 (See his LinkedIn for his full resume.)

-The active work of the APELL Advisory Board will begin in 2025 and will be led by Sebastian Raible.
+The active work of the APELL Advisory Board has begun in 2025 and is led by Sebastian Raible.